-This command only affects NMEA logs that are capable of a GPS position output.
+☐ This command only affects NMEA logs that are capable of a GPS position output.
 For example, GPGSV is for information on GPS satellites and its output always uses the GP ID.
-Table 15 shows the NMEA logs and whether they use GP or GP + IN IDs with nmeatalker auto.
+Table 7 shows the NMEA logs and whether they use GP or GP + IN IDs with nmeatalker auto.

-Table 15: NMEA Talkers
+Table 7: NMEA Talkers

-Log GPALM GPGGA GPGLL GPGRS GPGSA GPGST GPGSV GPRMB GPRMC GPVTG GPZDA Talker IDs GP GP GP/IN GP GP GP/IN GP GP/IN GP/IN GP/IN GP
+Log GPGLL GPGST GPRMB GPRMC GPVTG Talker IDs GP/IN GP/IN GP/IN GP/IN GP/IN

-Field Field Type ASCII Value Binary Value Description Binary Format Binary Bytes Binary Offset 1 NMEA- TALKER header - - This field contains the command name or the message header depending on whether the command is abbreviated ASCII, ASCII or binary, respectively. - Н 0 2 ID GP 0 GPS (GP) only Enum 4 Н AUTO 1 GPS and/or Inertial (IN)
+Field Field Type ASCII Value Binary Value Description Binary Format Binary Offset 1 NMEA- TALKER header - - This field contains the command name or the message header depending on whether the command is abbreviated ASCII, ASCII or binary, respectively. - I 0 2 ID GP 0 GPS (GP) only Enum 4 Н AUTO 1 GPS and/or Inertial (IN)

-B.2.9 RVBCALIBRATE Vehicle to Body Rotation Control
+B.2.7 RVBCALIBRATE Vehicle to Body Rotation Control

 The RVBCALIBRATE command is used to enable or disable the calculation of the vehicle to SPAN body angular offset.
-This command should be entered when the IMU is re-mounted in the vehicle or if the rotation angles available are known to be incorrect.
+This command should be entered when the SPAN-CPT is re-mounted in the vehicle or if the rotation angles available are known to be incorrect.

-WARNING: After the RVBCALIBRATE ENABLE command is entered, there are no vehiclebody rotation parameters present and a kinematic alignment is NOT possible.
+WARNING: After the RVBCALIBRATE ENABLE command is entered, there are no vehicle-body rotation parameters present and a kinematic alignment is NOT possible.

 Therefore this command should only be entered after the system has performed either a static or kinematic alignment and has a valid INS solution.

-A good INS solution and vehicle movement are required for the SPAN system to solve the vehicle-SPAN body offset.
-The solved vehicle-body rotation parameters are output in the VEHICLEBODYROTATION log when the calibration is complete, see page 130.
-When the calibration is done, the rotation values are fixed until the calibration is re-run by entering the RVBCALIBRATE command again.
+A good INS solution and vehicle movement are required for the SPAN-CPT system to solve the vehicle to body SPAN offset.
+The solved vehicle-body rotation parameters are output in the VEHICLEBODYROTATION log when the calibration is complete.
+When the calibration is done, the rotation values are fixed until the calibration is re-run by entering the RVBCALIBRATE command again, or by entering the VEHICLEBODYROTATION command with known values.

-☑ The solved rotation values are used only for a rough estimate of the angular offsets between the IMU and vehicle frames.
-The offsets are used when aligning the system while in motion (see Section 3.3.1, System Start-Up and Alignment Techniques starting on page 39).
-The angular offset values are not applied to the attitude output, unless the APPLYVEHICLEBODYROTATION command is disabled.
+☐ The solved rotation values are used only for a rough estimate of the angular offsets between the SPAN-CPT and vehicle frames.
+The offsets are used when aligning the system while in motion (see Section 3.3.1, System Start-Up and Alignment Techniques starting on page 35).
+The angular offset values are not applied to the attitude output, unless the APPLYVEHICLEBODYROTATION command is enabled.